zhongjunni/zhongjunni.github.io/content/publication/ni2023leveraging/index.md

 ---
-title: "A study of deep learning-based multi-horizon building energy forecasting"
+title: "Leveraging Deep Learning and Digital Twins to Improve Energy Performance of Buildings"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here